Chart Color Schemes

 Cultural Diversity

-Renmark has a cultural diversity index above the average, with 18.9% of its population born overseas and 17.6% speaking a language other than English at home.
-Christianity is the predominant religion in Renmark, making up 43.3% of the population.
-Notably, the 'Other' religious category comprises 6.4% of Renmark's population, compared to 1.5% across the rest of South Australia.
+Renmark's cultural diversity is above average, with 18.9% of its population born overseas and 17.6% speaking a language other than English at home.
+Christianity is the predominant religion in Renmark, accounting for 43.3% of the population.
+Notably, the 'Other' religious category comprises 6.4% of Renmark's population compared to 1.5% across the rest of South Australia.

 Frequently Asked Questions - Diversity